jdillon646/BeginnersC/README.md

 A beginners guide to programming using C.
 ======

-This book is for the absolite beginner and serves as a introduction into the vast and magical world of computer programming.
+This book is for the absolute beginner and serves as a introduction into the vast and magical world of computer programming.
 By the end of this book you will have earned your beginners wand, which allows you cast entry-level spells and incantations.